Yak101/800-63B-ImplGuide/sec4_aal.md

 ## 4 Authenticator Assurance Levels

 The following sections provide some further description of the authenticator assurance levels (AALs) and in particular how the particular authenticator combinations permitted at each AAL were arrived at.
-As with the rest of this implementation guide, these descriptions are only informative; refer to SP 800-63B for normative guidelines.
+As with the rest of these implementation resources, these descriptions are only informative; refer to SP 800-63B for normative guidelines.

 It is the intent of SP 800-63B to permit the use of a higher-AAL authenticator or combination of authenticators to authenticate a session at a lower AAL.
 While the user experience with a higher-AAL authenticator is often more complex, it is frequently more convenient not to maintain and use different authenticators for lower AAL(s).